SpaceX rocket junk streaked spectacularly across the Pacific Northwest sky Thursday night

 After that rocket safely delivered into orbit the latest batch of 60 SpaceX Starlink satellites, built in Redmond, SpaceX engineers were supposed to execute a controlled deorbit — but something went wrong.

-Rather than such a quick controlled descent, two days after launch the Falcon rocket stage was added to the U.S. Space Force’s catalog of manmade space objects spinning around our planet, the 47,782nd such object since the Russians sent up Sputnik in 1957.
+Rather than such a quick controlled descent, two days after launch the Falcon rocket stage was added to the U.S. Space Force’s catalog of man-made space objects spinning around our planet, the 47,782nd such object since the Soviet Union sent up Sputnik in 1957.

-Astronomers, including McDowell, had been keeping an eye on it in the three weeks after its launch as it gradually spiraled downwards, slowly edging back into the atmosphere.
+Astronomers, including McDowell, had been keeping an eye on it in the three weeks after its launch as it gradually spiraled downward, slowly edging back into the atmosphere.

 After the fiery light show, both Reaume and Zimmerman saw a tweet that McDowell posted within 20 minutes of the event, explaining what they had seen.